Christianity in Mongolia: Catholicism

 Historically, much of Europe had been ruled by Turkish and Mongolian tribes both of which originated in Mongolia.
 The Eastern Roman Empire was conquered by the Ottoman Turks in the 15th century.

 Western Catholicism was first introduced in the Middle Ages, primarily through Franciscan and Dominican missionaries, sent to the Mongol court in Karakorum and also via medieval Catholic missions in China.
 Missionaries to China were successful during the Mongol-created Yuan Dynasty in China in the late 13th/early 14th centuries.
 However, after the native Chinese Ming Dynasty overthrew the Yuan Dynasty in 1368, Christians were expelled from China.
 Many Mongols in the western part of the Empire converted to Islam, and with the collapse of the entire Mongol Empire in the 14th century, Christianity nearly disappeared from Central Asia, only reappearing after the Second Opium War in the mid-19th century.
 In time, a mission was founded for Outer Mongolia, giving Mongolia its first Catholic jurisdiction, but all work ceased within a year when the Mongolian People's Republic was established and freedom of thought and religion were no longer permitted.

 After the Mongolian Revolution of 1990, Catholic missionaries returned and rebuilt the church from scratch.
 As of 2006, there is an Apostolic Prefecture, a bishop, three churches, and diplomatic relations between the Holy See and Mongolia since 1992.
 Pope John Paul II originally planned to visit Mongolia along with Kazan, but he eventually cancelled the trip, supposedly explaining to a Russian newspaper that "Our Lord does not want it".
-By 2014, there were 919 Catholics in the Apostolic Prefecture of Ulaanbaatar, headed by Wenceslao Selga Padilla, C.I.C.M. as Prefect and organized into 6 parishes.
+As of 2022, there were 1,394 Catholics in the Apostolic Prefecture of Ulaanbaatar, headed by Giorgio Marengo, I.M.C. as Prefect and organized into 8 parishes.
+On September 1st, 2023, Pope Francis visited Mongolia, meeting with President of Mongolia Ukhnaagiin Khürelsükh, who was gifted an authenticated letter from former Khan Güyük (1246–1248) demanding the submission of Pope Innocent IV to the Mongol Empire.